gjhenrique/ImageRank/README.md

 Refer to the seeds file to get the [extractor id](https://github.com/gjhenrique/ImageRank/blob/3efaa5c2535a530fefbfca6636edc042ed53ee89/sql/seeds.sql#L2).

 ### 3. k-NNS queries
 By default, the tool performs 20 queries ranging from `5-nn` to `100-nn`.
-This can be configured by the `--rate-k` and `--max-k`
+This option can be configured by the `--rate-k` and `--max-k`

-Depending of the dataset size, it might take a while to finish, even with a thread pool is used to parallelize the queries.
+It might take a while to finish, even with a thread pool to parallelize the queries.
 The cost for querying the whole database is `O(number of distance functions * number of extractions * rate of k)`

 ``` shell